-Setting up the eero Pro 6 is super easy as long as you have a mobile phone with a cellular connection.
+Setting up the eero Pro 6 is super easy if you have a mobile phone with a cellular connection.

 After that, follow the onscreen instruction.
 In my trial, things were smooth when I used an iPhone.
 On my Pixel 3 XL, though, the process got stuck at the part where the screen said it was waiting for the hardware to connect to the Internet.

 This happened both with the first router and when I added another to form a mesh.
-It was likely a bug since, in the latter case, the unit successfully became part of the system when I restarted the app.
+It was likely a bug since, in the latter case, the unit had successfully become part of the system when I restarted the app.

 Spartan Wi-Fi and network settings

-Like all other eero options, the eero Pro 6 doesn’t have much to offer in terms of Wi-Fi and network settings.
+Like all other eero options, the eero Pro 6 doesn't have much to offer regarding Wi-Fi and network settings.

 In fact, all you can do are: